Cohesive with many design styles and eras, timber is increasingly becoming the chosen material for renovation projects.

 Sustainability

 Environmental sustainability has recently become a focus for many homeowners and architects.
 This is another tick for wood, which is renewable, reusable, and has a low carbon footprint.
-Abodo Vulcan timber has gone further to become verified carbon negative, which means it stores more carbon than is emitted during manufacturing and transportation.
+Abodo Vulcan timber has gone further and is proven to store more than twice the carbon emitted during the manufacturing process.

 Buying locally made timbers that are derived from Forest Stewardship Council® (FSC®) certified forests is the best way to ensure your weatherboards or cabinetry have a minimal impact on the environment.
 All Abodo timber is sourced from FSC® certified forests grown here in New Zealand, which are fast growing and renewable.